 In general, the new law assumes that you earn your Federal student aid awards directly in proportion to the number of days of the term you attend.
 If you completely withdraw from school during a term, the school must calculate according to a specific formula the portion of the total scheduled financial assistance you have earned and are therefore entitled to receive up to the time you withdrew.
 If you receive (or the College receives on your behalf ) more assistance than you earn, the unearned excess funds must be returned to the Department of Education.
 If, on the other hand, you receive (or the College receives on your behalf ) less assistance than the amount you have earned, you may be able to receive those additional funds.

-The portion of your Federal grants and loans you are entitled to receive is calculated on a percentage basis by comparing the total number of calendar days in the semester to the number of calendar days you completed before you withdrew.
-(The total number of calendar days in a semester shall exclude any scheduled breaks of more than five days.)
-For example, if you complete 30% of the semester, you earn 30% of the assistance you were originally scheduled to receive.
+The portion of your Federal grants and loans you are entitled to receive is calculated on a percentage basis by comparing the total number of calendar days in the term to the number of calendar days you completed before you withdrew.
+(The total number of calendar days in a term shall exclude any scheduled breaks of more than five days.)
+For example, if you complete 30% of the term, you earn 30% of the assistance you were originally scheduled to receive.
 This means that 70% of your scheduled awards remain unearned and must be returned to the Federal government.

 Federal aid funds are returned in the following order, both by the College and the student:

-Once you have completed more than 60% of the semester, you can be said to have earned all (100%) of your assistance.
-If you withdraw from the College (either officially or unofficially) before completing 60% of the semester, you may have to repay any unearned Federal funds that were already disbursed to you.
+Once you have completed more than 60% of the term, you can be said to have earned all (100%) of your assistance.
+If you withdraw from the College (either officially or unofficially) before completing 60% of the term, you may have to repay any unearned Federal funds that were already disbursed to you.

 If you have received excess funds that must be returned to the government, the College shares with you the responsibility of returning those excess funds.
 The College's portion of the excess funds to be returned is equal to the lesser of